The following Q&A session was held between Market Dojo and Brian McAndrews, Chief Store Development Officer at Grocery Outlet.

 Facilities repair and maintenance work, lease administration and contract management work, new store site selection, development, re-modelling, construction and refrigeration all fall underneath my management and the various leaders across my team.

-How did you come to learn of Market Dojo?
+How did you come to learn of Sourcing Dojo?

 We engaged with an individual by the name of Jordan Jansen to ramp up our expertise around procurement in parallel with our rapid expansion.

-Jordan introduced Grocery Outlet to Market Dojo to execute some initial procurement projects.
+Jordan introduced Grocery Outlet to Sourcing Dojo to execute some initial procurement projects.

 What was the landscape of your procurement team when you first embarked on this initiative?